gnu-octave/bootstrap/README.md

 ## Development roadmap

-* Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootperm, boottest and (i)bootci)
+* Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootnhst, iboottest(2) and (i)bootci)
-* Add ability to additionally set contrasts or specify posthoc tests when calling bootperm.